 First, there is no state law addressing group riding.
-Anyone who tells you the law requires you to ride single file is incorrect except in very limited places (the only one I know of is within Mecklenburg County parks).
+Anyone who tells you the law requires you to ride single file is incorrect except in very limited places, typically designated by county or municipality.
 On almost all roads, riding two abreast is perfectly legal.
 Some municipalities have "no more than two abreast" ordinances that are often mistaken for requiring single file riding.
 Check out your municipal code at www. municode.com to see if there are any areas that apply to your ride.

 You may sometimes hear motorists say that bicyclists should ride single file, as a courtesy to motorists.
 By doing so, the bicyclists sacrifice some of their safety advantage by allowing motorists to pass in the same lane.
 Also, it is not necessarily true that it is easier for motorists to pass bicyclists riding single file.
 Six bicyclists riding two abreast are (very roughly) about the length of two and one-half cars; at single file, they are twice that length and require more time to drive around.
 Riding two abreast also increases the group's efficiency at intersections.

-If you pick up the North Carolina Department of Transportation's Guide to Bicyclist and Pedestrian Safety, you'll see that it incorrectly implies that cyclists have an obligation to make passing easy for drivers.
-That is not the case; there is no such law.
-A smart and courteous bicyclist, however, chooses his or her route and bicycling time carefully.
+There is no law obligating bicyclists to make passing easy for motor vehicle drivers.
+A smart and courteous bicyclist, however, chooses his or her route and bicycling time wisely.
 If riding recreationally, it is preferable to choose as many lesser traveled routes as possible or routes where it is easier for motorists to pass, if possible, and not ride lengthy stretches of congested arterials during rush hour traffic.
 Since our roads and neighborhoods are not typically built with bicycle connectivity in mind, it is not always possible to avoid busier roads.
 As a bicyclist you have the absolute legal right to use the road as you wish, within the rules of the road.
 You have an obligation to others - including other bicyclists who will share your reputation - to use your rights wisely.